Aveglia/vAMPirus/README.md

     bash vampirus_startup.sh -d 2 -s

-NOTE -> if you end up installing Miniconda3 using the script you should close and re-open the terminal window after everything is completed.
+NOTE -> if you end up installing Miniconda3 using the script you might have to close and re-open the terminal window after everything is completed.

 **NEW in version 2.0.0 -> the startup script will automatically download annotation information from RVDB to infer Lowest Common Ancestor (LCA) information for hits during taxonomy assignment.
 You can also use "-t" to download NCBI taxonomy files to infer taxonomy using the DIAMOND taxonomy classification feature.